-The Company's activity is subordinated to the interests of the Bolsas y Mercados Españoles Group, the parent of which is Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A., with registered office at Plaza de la Lealtad, 1, Madrid, Bolsas y Mercados Españoles is responsible for preparing the consolidated financial statements.
+The Company's activity is linked to the interests of the Bolsas y Mercados Españoles Group (hereafter BME Group), the parent of which is Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A.-Sociedad Unipersonal, with registered office at Plaza de la Lealtad, no 1, Madrid, and this company is responsible for preparing the consolidated financial statements.
 This Group combines all the Spanish companies that administer the securities registration, clearing and settlement systems, central counterparties, secondary markets and multilateral trading systems.
-The consolidated financial statements of the Bolsas y Mercados Españoles Group for 2019 were prepared and authorised for issue by the Board of Directors at its meeting on 27 February 2020.
-The consolidated financial statements for 2018 were approved at the General Shareholders' Meeting of Bolsas y Mercados Españoles held on 25 April 2019 and filed at the Madrid Mercantile Registry.
+Bolsas y Mercados Españoles Group's consolidated financial statements for 2020 were authorised for issue by the Directors, at the meeting of its Board of Directors held on 26 February 2021.
+The consolidated financial statements for 2019 were approved at the General Shareholders' Meeting of Bolsas y Mercados Españoles held on 29 April 2020 and filed at the Madrid Mercantile Registry.